peterbecker/configuration/README.md

 functionality apart from making it clear to a reader of the code that the interface is intended as configuration.
 The `@Option` has additional functions.

-The first one is that it offers a `defaultValue` attribute that can be used to provide a string that is used in case no string is provided in the configuration input.
+The first one is that `@Option` offers a `defaultValue` attribute that can be used to provide a string that is used in case no string is provided in the configuration input.
 This is different to using the `Optional` wrapper in that defaulting is invisible to the component using the configuration.
 If there is a default configured, the interface will always provide some value. `Optional` allows communicating the absence of a value